JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 | --------- | ----------- |
 | *cbs* | String to type into this selection. |

+#### Remarks

+This method types the string given by *cbs* at this selection as if someone typed it.
+Using **TypeText** is faster than sending characters through the **SendMessage** function, but it is slower than using **SetText**.

+**TypeText** is similar to the underlying **SetText** method, however, it is sensitive to the Insert/Overtype key state and UI settings like AutoCorrect and smart quotes.
+For example, it deletes any nondegenerate selection and then inserts or overtypes (depending on the Insert/Overtype key state—see the SetFlags method) the string *cbs" at the insertion point, leaving this selection as an insertion point following the inserted text.

 #### Return value

 If the method succeeds, **GetLastResult** returns **S_OK**.
 If the method fails, it returns one of the following error codes.